Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Partial symplectic quasi-states

 Recall that the Lie algebra of $\widetilde{\rm Ham}(M,\omega)$ or ${\rm Ham}(M,\omega)$ can be identified with $C^\infty(M)/\R \cong C^\infty(M)_0$, the set of normalized autonomous Hamiltonian functions.
 The functional $\zeta_1^\infty = \zeta_1|_{C^\infty(M)}$ is defined on the central extension $C^\infty(M)$ of this Lie algebra.

-In fact, $\zeta_1$ can be regarded as a `linearization' of another nonlinear functional defined on $\widetilde{\mathrm{Ham}}(M,\omega)$ which is the functional $\mu: \widetilde{\rm Ham}(M,\omega) \to \R$ described in \cite{EP:states} section 7.
-This becomes a genuine quasimorphism under a suitable algebraic condition such as semisimplicity of the quantum cohomology ring of the underlying symplectic manifold $(M,\omega)$.
-Entov-Polterovich did not name this functional $\mu$.
-We propose to use the name \emph{Entov-Polterovich pre-quasimorphism}, for the function $\mu$ which has the properties established in \cite{EP:states} section 7.
-We recall that the Hofer norm $\Vert \widetilde\phi\Vert$ for $\widetilde\phi \in \widetilde{\rm Ham}(M,\omega)$ is defined by
+In fact, $\zeta_1$ can be regarded as a `linearization' of another nonlinear functional $\mu: \widetilde{\rm Ham}(M,\omega) \to \R$ which has the properties established in \cite{EP:states} section 7.
+This becomes a genuine quasi-morphism under a suitable algebraic condition such as semisimplicity of the quantum cohomology ring of the underlying symplectic manifold $(M,\omega)$.